usenocturne/nocturne/README.md

 # Flash Nocturne image, without resetting the data partition
 $ /opt/homebrew/bin/python3 superbird_tool.py --dont_reset --restore_device /path/to/Nocturne.v2.0-beta_2024-11-11/image
 ```
-After the flashing completes, change directories to the scripts folder.
+After the flashing completes, connect your Raspberry Pi to your computer, and change directories to the scripts folder.

 ```bash
 # Go into the setup-scripts folder